microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ## Overview

-[SonarCloud](https://www.sonarsource.com/products/sonarcloud/){:target="\_blank"} is the Clean Code solution for your cloud-based development workflow featuring:
+[SonarCloud](https://www.sonarsource.com/products/sonarcloud/?utm_medium=referral&utm_source=azuredevopslab&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x){:target="\_blank"} is a cloud-based clean code (code quality and security) service that is free for open source projects and offers a free trial for private projects.
+It features:

 - 26 languages, including Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL, T-SQL, and more.
-- Thousands of rules to track down hard-to-find bugs and quality issues thanks to powerful static code analyzers.
+- More than 5,000 rules to track down hard-to-find bugs and quality issues thanks to powerful static code analyzers.
 - Cloud CI Integrations, with Travis, Azure DevOps, BitBucket, AppVeyor and more.
 - Deep code analysis, to explore all source files, whether in branches or pull requests, to reach a green Quality Gate and promote the build.
 - Fast, automatic analysis of most languages - no configuration required.
+- Free analysis for open-source projects and a no-commitment, free 14-day trial for your private repositories.
+- IDE support with SonarLint when using [Connected Mode](https://docs.sonarcloud.io/improving/sonarlint/?utm_medium=referral&utm_source=azuredevopslab&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x) to find code issues on the fly.
+SonarCloud rules and quality profiles synchronize with SonarLint, aligning teams around a single standard of Clean Code.

 <div class="bg-slap"><img src="./images/mslearn.png" class="img-icon-cloud" alt="MS teams" style="width: 48px; height: 48px;">Want additional learning?
 Check out the <a href="https://docs.microsoft.com/en-us/learn/modules/scan-for-vulnerabilities/" target="_blank"><b><u> Scan code for vulnerabilities in Azure Pipelines</u></b></a> module on Microsoft Learn.</div>